I just want to run.

 Until there is a benefit big enough to overcome your cross training excuses, you’ll continue to find reasons not to commit.

 Best Cross Training for Runners

 Let’s be honest with distance running there are only so many hours or energy left in the day for cross training.

-I love the following methods because of how they can improve our running, which I find keeps many of us motivated to stay on track.
+I love the following methods because they improve our running, which I find keeps many of us motivated to stay on track.

 Focusing on a cadence of 90 RPM will help you become a better runner by increasing your foot turnover.
 90 RPM mimics the desired 180 steps per minute recommended by most running coaches because it decreases time contacting the ground, increases your speed without allowing you to over stride!